9-5-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
-The phrase "Don't be evil" that is used in their code of conduct is Google's company.
+ "Don't be evil" is from Google's company.
 ```

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
+Ada Lovelace is the first computer programmer.
 ```

 Who is the "Turing machine" named after?